What Is the Maximum Amount for Small Claims Court?

 • Australia: The relevant state tribunal or magistrates’ court website.
 QCAT for Queensland, NSW Local Court for New South Wales, and so on.

-These official sources are the only ones you should trust for current figures.
-Third-party websites and general articles can provide useful background, but for a number of cases you are going to base a legal filing on, always verify at the primary source.
+These official sources are the only ones to trust for current figures.
+Third-party websites and general articles can provide background, but for a number you are going to base a legal filing on, always verify at the primary source.

 Quick Reference — Small Claims Court Limits by Region